ozchamo/YAKKO/README.md

  - Make infrastructure changes ----> yakko infra <options>
  - Make operational changes -------> yakko ops <options>
  - Use OpenShift's 'oc' command ---> source ocp-setup-env  (in this shell)
+ - Use a token based login --------> /YAKKO-TEST-NODNSMASQ/token-login
  - Basic cluster info at ----------> http://192.168.100.2:8080
  - Access cluster externally ------> Add [192.168.100.2] as a DNS server in your clients (This provides an alternative for when configuring DNS in your network is not possible)